wenkokke/talondoc/example/docs/index.md

 is optional.
 If no arguments are given, commands are included from the _entire package_.
 Furthermore, these directives take the following options:

-`:package:`
-: The package in which the command is defined.
-Multiple packages can be specified, in which case they should be separated by commas.
-Defaults to the active package.

-`restrict_to:`
+`:always_include_script:`
-: The context in which the command is defined.
+: If specified, the literal script is _always_ included in the command description.

+`:context:` and `:contexts:`
-Contexts can be specified using Talon context names, e.g., `user.apps.discord.discord` or `user.apps.discord.discord.talon`, or by using file names relative to the package root, e.g., `apps/discord/discord.talon`.
+: The contexts in which to search for the commands.
+Contexts can be specified using Talon context names, e.g., `user.apps.discord.discord` or `user.apps.discord.discord.talon`, or by using file names relative to the package root, _e.g._, `apps/discord/discord.talon`.
 Multiple contexts can be specified, in which case they should be separated by commas.
-By default, all commands in all packages are searched.
+If neither `:context:` nor `:contexts:` is specified, all commands are searched.

 `:caption:`
 : A caption for the table.
 Defaults to the module name, if given.

 `:include:`
 : A list of command phrases.
 If `:include:` is specified, all commands matching one of these phrases are included.
 Otherwise, all commands are included.

 `:exclude:`
 : A list of command phrases.